United States Marshals Service: Special Deputy Marshals

-Court Security Officers
+Court security officers

 Court security officers (CSOs) are contracted former law enforcement officers who receive limited deputations as armed special deputy marshals and play a role in courthouse security.
 Using security screening systems, court security officers attempt to detect and intercept weapons and other prohibited items that individuals attempt to bring into federal courthouses.
 There are more than 5,000 court security officers with certified law enforcement experience deployed at more than 400 federal court facilities in the United States and its territories.

 Inspectors

 The Marshal Service has the positions of inspector, senior inspector and chief inspector, depending on the duties and position to which a deputy marshal has been assigned to.
 This title was created for promotions within the service usually for senior non-supervisory personnel.
 Senior deputy marshals assigned to regional fugitive task forces or working in special assignments requiring highly skilled criminal investigators often receive the title Inspector.
 Operational non-supervisory employees assigned to the Witness Protection Program are given the title Senior Inspector.
 Deputy Marshals assigned to the Organized Crime Drug Enforcement Task Force (OCDETF) department within the USMS also hold the title of Senior Inspector.
 Senior inspectors receive a GS-13 pay grade level.